Showing posts with label Survival. Show all posts

 And then there's "Coach Jay" Taylor, a cultural attache for the US Foreign Service, who taught soldiers in Baghdad to swim in Saddam Hussein's enormous palace pool.
 From Navy SEALS to Iranian women who had never been able to purchase a swim suit, much less enter the water, Coach Jay taught hundreds to strip down to swimsuit and goggles, making all, regardless of rank or sex, equal.

-Don't forget Kim Chambers, who despite a leg-crushing accident, still swims daily in the sub-60-degree Pacific Ocean of San Francisco, sometimes going all the way to Alcatraz or the nearby shark-infested waters Farallon Islands.
+Don't forget Kim Chambers, who despite a leg-crushing accident, still swims daily in the sub-60-degree Pacific Ocean of San Francisco, sometimes going all the way to Alcatraz or the nearby shark-infested waters of the Farallon Islands.

 I loved the stories about the Bajau in Malaysia who free-dive two hundred feet.
 And the Moken in Thailand who gather clams and sea cucumbers from the bottom of the ocean, helped by their ability to focus their eyes underwater (a skill Tsui shows us how we can learn!).
-Also, there are people today who practice the art of Nihon eiho, the Japanese military art of swimming (usually in full, 45-pound armor), that involves skills such as treading water without hands so they can shoot bows and arrows, silent swimming, and leaping straight up out of the water onto boats.
+Also, there are people today who practice the art of Nihon eiho, the Japanese Samurai military art of swimming (usually in full, 45-pound armor), that involves skills such as treading water without hands so they can shoot bows and arrows, silent swimming, and leaping straight up out of the water onto boats.

 She interviews the anthropologists who study the 10,000-year-old paintings of swimmers found in a cave in the Egyptian desert.
 Shallow lakes once dotted this currently barren desert, and now there is newly discovered evidence of humans who lived and swam near these waters for thousands of years.

 Who else does Tsui mention?
-Try Benjamin Franklin, Lynne Cox (distance, cold-water swimmer), Gertrude Ederle (holder of dozens of swimming world records and the first woman to swim the English Channel, breaking the men's record by two hours).
+Try Benjamin Franklin, Lynne Cox (distance, cold-water swimmer), and Gertrude Ederle (holder of dozens of swimming world records and the first woman to swim the English Channel, breaking the men's record by two hours).
 There's Dr. Oliver Sacks, E.A.
 Poe, Thoreau, Byron, D.H.
 Lawrence, Melville, Jack London, Franklin Roosevelt, and even Nietzsche, all of whom used water and swimming in their lives and writings.

 We are all drawn to water, whether to live near it, contemplate it, or swim in it.
 Tsui does a wonderful job of bringing so many elements together is a compelling narrative.
 An eye-opening book for anyone connected to water (i.e., all of us!)